SCVision/PointSurfaces/demos/readme.txt

 - Visual studio demo for surface registration.
 - Use this demo to test surface matching algorithms after segmenting surfaces.
 - 20240721: first beta version.
 Note: you may copy the data of 'lab1' from PCLdemo_segment.
+- 20240803: first release version.
+This demo combines multiple pointclouds, you may copy the data of 'lab1', 'lab2', 'lab3' and 'lab4' from 'matlab_codes/test_data/'.

 Note 1: Please insatll and config PCL1.13 for these demo codes.
 Note 2: The data files for these demo codes can be doownloaded from PointSurfaces/matlab_codes/test_data/.